NickSpringall/workbook/workbook.md

 Array manipulation methods that do not alter the array, but rather make a copy (such as slice() and map()) are known as non-destructive methods.
 In contrast, destructive methods alter the array variable itself in some way (such as splice() and pop()).

 It is important to understand how JavaScript treats the data in each array element in some manipulation methods.
-For example, the sort() method will sort an array in the following example, we can see how the method rearranges the elements into alphabetical order.
+In the following example, we can see how the sort() method rearranges the elements into alphabetical order.

 ```js
 let someArray = ["orange", "apple", "watermelon", "lemon"]